 After confirming your diagnosis of pityriasis rosea, your doctor may talk about the "herald patch" or "mother patch."
 This is the first sign of rash that appears on the body in pityriasis rosea.
 The herald patch is a small circular rash that first shows itself on the torso.
 After the herald patch appears, other spots of rash will appear on other parts of the body.
 Your doctor will examine the herald patch to diagnose the disease and may take a skin sample of it.

-Mehmet Oz, MD, Cardiology, answeredA herald patch is an early sign of a skin condition called pityriasis rosea.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredA herald patch is an early sign of a skin condition called pityriasis rosea.
 This disorder produces a rose-colored rash if your skin is light-colored; the rash may appear gray or violet in people with dark skin.
 The herald patch is the first evidence of pityriasis rosea to appear, usually in the form of a small rash on the trunk or arms.
 Eventually, the rash spreads and produces other patches of discolored skin.
 The herald patch is also known as the "mother patch."

 Talk to a dermatologist or other doctor if you have questions about a herald patch.